-A. "Address" means a residential street, school or work address of an individual, as specified on the individual's application to be a program participant under this chapter.
+A. "Address" means a residential street, school or work address of an individual, including any geographically specific description or coordinate that identifies a residential address, as specified on the individual's application to be a program participant under this section.